andreasallo/TJE_Framework_ElectronicGames/readme_copia.txt

 		->Explosions: Burst effect when asteroids are destroyed.
 		->Engine Trail: Continues fire effect behind the player.
 		->Damage Smoke: Smoke Trail when asteroids are destroyed.

+USE OF AI: Used to know which parameters to set to generate certain colors and effects.
+Used for the position of the damage smoke behind the spaceship.
+Mix between class code and slides and AI.

 **Post-processing Shaders**